gurbyz/power-wheel-card/power-wheel-card/README.md

 * Displays the transition between these powers as arrows.
   E.g. if your solar power panels produce power, the arrow from solar to home turns active.
   And if your solar power panels produce enough power to deliver some back to the grid, the arrow from solar to grid turns active.
+* Optionally colors the consuming power icons yellow and the producing power icons green.
+You can choose your own colors for consuming and producing.
 * Works for default theme and custom themes that use [standard CSS vars](https://github.com/home-assistant/home-assistant-polymer/blob/master/src/resources/ha-style.js).
 * Support for [custom_updater](https://github.com/custom-components/custom_updater) custom component.